wadeww/send-email-action/README.md

 # Send Email action

-This action sends an email to recipient list when a workflow finishes
+This action sends an email to recipient list when a workflow finishes.

 ## Inputs